Hemyock Parish Council

 There are no changes to the route, timetable or single or day return fares.
 Weekly tickets will also be available.
 The National Bus Pass continues to be valid as now.

-Latest Newsletter from The Blackdown Practice- click here Briefly settled before returning to wet and windy conditions.
+Latest Newsletter from The Blackdown Practice- click here Cloudy start to the week, but very wet on Tuesday.

 Updated: